ENCCS/julia-for-hpc/content/overview.rst

 .. questions::

    - How does the type system in Julia work?
-   - How can a language be both dynamically and statically typed?
+   - Is Julia dynamically or statically typed?
    - What is multiple dispatch?
    - What is code introspection?
    - What is metaprogramming?